microsoft/vscode-docs/docs/customization/themes.md

 **Q: What parts of VS code can I theme with a custom theme?**

-The VS Code themes are limited to the editor input area: text foreground, background, selection, lineHighlight, caret, and the syntax tokens.
-When contributing a theme, you also specify a base theme: light (`vs`), dark (`vs-dark`) and high contrast (`hc-dark`).
+The VS Code themes affect the editor input area (text foreground, background, selection, lineHighlight, caret, and the syntax tokens) as well as some of the custom UI (see the list in [Creating a Theme](/docs/customization/themes.md#creating-a-custom-theme)).
+When contributing a theme, you also specify a base theme: light (`vs`), dark (`vs-dark`) and high contrast (`hc-black`).
 The base theme is used for all other areas in the workbench such as the File Explorer.
 Base themes are not customizable or contributable by extensions.

 **Q: Is there are list of scopes that I can use in my custom theme?**

 VS Code themes are standard TextMate themes and the tokenizers used in VS code are well established TextMate tokenizers, mostly maintained by the community and in use in other products.

 To learn about what scopes are used where, check out the [TextMate documentation](https://manual.macromates.com/en/themes) and this useful [blog post](http://www.apeth.com/nonblog/stories/textmatebundle.html).
 A great place to examine themes is [here](https://tmtheme-editor.herokuapp.com/).

-Authoring a theme is fairly tricky as the grammars all behave a bit differently.
-Try to follow the TextMate conventions and avoid language specific rules in your theme as grammars can also be replaced by extensions.